 - Weil has counseled on data privacy issues in hundreds of high-value, high-profile technology transactions, including advising:

 - Verizon Communications Inc. in its agreement to purchase AOL Inc. for approximately $4.4 billion, in a deal that will further drive Verizon’s LTE wireless video and OTT (over-the-top video) strategy;

-- Facebook in connection with privacy issues in its $16 billion acquisition of WhatsApp, a provider of a cross-platform mobile messaging application that allows a client to exchange messages without having to pay for SMS;
+- Facebook (n/k/a Meta) in connection with privacy issues in its $16 billion acquisition of WhatsApp, a provider of a cross-platform mobile messaging application that allows a client to exchange messages without having to pay for SMS;

 - Yahoo! in all technology and IP aspects of its $4.5 billion sale of its operating business to Verizon Communications Inc.;